Smethwick Galton Bridge railway station

 Smethwick Galton Bridge is a split-level railway station in Smethwick, West Midlands, England.
 It is at a point where two railways' lines cross on two levels.
 It has platforms on both lines, allowing interchange between them.
 The two low-level platforms serve the Birmingham New Street to Wolverhampton Line, while the two high-level platforms serve the Birmingham Snow Hill to Worcester Line.
 The high level line passes over the low level line at a right angle on a bridge.
 West Midlands Railway manages the station and operates most of its services, with others provided by Chiltern Railways and London Northwestern Railway.

 Running parallel to the low-level line is the Birmingham New Main Line canal.
 The high-level platform extends over the canal, and the line Northbound quickly passes over a surviving section of the higher Old Main Line.

 It is an important interchange; over 600,000 people changed trains at the station during 2019/20.

 History

 The station was opened on 24 September 1995 at a cost of £4 million as part of the £28.5 million Jewellery Line scheme to reopen the line between Smethwick and Birmingham Snow Hill station.
 It was built as an interchange station with the Birmingham New Street-Wolverhampton line, and the platforms on both lines opened at the same time.
 It is named after the adjacent Galton Bridge.
 Upon opening, the nearby station became redundant and was closed soon after.
-An opening ceremony took place on 24 May 1995 to mark the completion of the new station.
+A ceremony took place on 24 May 1995 to mark the completion of the new station.